sidstuff/crypto/README.md

         9b:3b:ce:b9:d6:e0:f3:c3:e2:83:f9:77:c1:91:c7:63:fe:e2:
         70:8e:b8:6e:d9:60:2c:20
 ```
-This actually tells us where to get the CA certificate that we can use to verify our certificate.
-Visit https://cacert.actalis.it/certs/actalis-autclig3 and `cacertificate_actalis_autclientg3.cer` (DER format, binary encoding) will be downloaded.
+This also tells them where to get the CA certificate that they can use to verify our certificate was indeed signed by the CA. Visit https://cacert.actalis.it/certs/actalis-autclig3 and `cacertificate_actalis_autclientg3.cer` (DER format, binary encoding) will be downloaded.
 Alternatively, visit https://www.actalis.it/documenti-it/actalisclientauthenticationcag3.aspx and `Certificato della SubCA G3.cer` (PEM format, base64 encoded and delimited by `-----BEGIN/END CERTIFICATE-----`) will be downloaded.

-You can convert from one format to the other pretty easily:
+The formats can be interconverted pretty easily:
 ```
 openssl x509 -inform DER -outform PEM -in cacertificate_actalis_autclientg3.cer -out autclientg3.cer
 ```
-The person you want to communicate with can use the PEM encoded CA certifcate (which contains the CA public key) to verify that your certificate was indeed signed by the CA.
+Now the person you're communicating with can use the PEM encoded CA certifcate (which contains the CA public key) to verify that your certificate was indeed signed by the CA.
 ```
 $ openssl verify -CAfile 'Certificato della SubCA G3.cer' my_cert.crt
 my_cert.crt: OK